Ozzie Albies Player Props: Braves vs. Nationals

-The Atlanta Braves, including Ozzie Albies and his .622 slugging percentage over his past 10 games, take on starter MacKenzie Gore and the Washington Nationals at Truist Park, Saturday at 4:10 PM ET.
+On Sunday, Ozzie Albies (.568 slugging percentage in past 10 games, including four home runs) and the Atlanta Braves face the Washington Nationals, whose starting pitcher will be Trevor Williams.
+First pitch is at 1:35 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Nationals.
+In his previous game he had a hitless performance (0-for-4) against the Nationals.

 Ozzie Albies Game Info & Props vs. the Nationals